Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01e_Search.md

   Enter the journal to be searched for.

   - *Date*
   Enter the date to be searched for in the fields provided.
-Date format is DD MM YYYY in this case.
+The valid date format is DD MM YYYY in this case.

   - *Cost center*
   Enter the cost center to be searched for.